quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 When resuming sending when there are no inflight packets, no acknowledgements will be received for a single round trip.
 Additionally, the Max Ack Delay and Ack-Eliciting Threshold values used by the receiver can further delay acknowledgements.
-It is RECOMMENDED the sender sends an IMMEDIATE_ACK or ACK_FREQUENCY frame in this case to avoid sending for substantally more than a round trip without any congestion feedback or round trip time measurements.
+In this case the sender can send an IMMEDIATE_ACK or ACK_FREQUENCY frame together with the first data frame to avoid sending for substantially more than a round trip without any congestion feedback or round trip time measurements.

 ## Burst Mitigation